Grieg Seafood ASA

 Evidence of Remediation

-The company has prioritised three areas for action based on risks found through the human rights due diligence process.
-It has identified risks relating to working hours, rest times, living wages, and contractual agreements in its European transportation system.
-The country has also identified risks in its feed supply chain, which relate to the increased risk of child labour in India and the increased risk of modern slavery, poor working conditions and child labour in South America, Asia and Africa.
-However, the company does not disclose details of remediating actions taken in response to these risks.
+The company has prioritised three areas for action following its human rights due diligence, identifying risks associated with working hours, rest times, living wages, and contractual agreements within its European transportation system.
+It also recognises risks in its feed supply chain, including child labour in India, and modern slavery, poor working conditions, and child labour in South America, Asia, and Africa.
+While the company has disclosed its risk assessment methodology, it does not provide details on remediation efforts.

 0.5/1